mattjj/pyhsmm/README.md

 ![Data first principal component vs time](http://www.mit.edu/~mattjj/github/pyhsmm/data_vs_time.png)

-To learn an HSMM, we'll use `pyhsmm` to create an hsmm object using some reasonable hyperparameters.
+To learn an HSMM, we'll use `pyhsmm` to create an `HSMM` instance using some reasonable hyperparameters.
 We'll ask this model to infer the number of states as well (since an HDP-HSMM is instantiated by default), so we'll give it an `Nmax` parameter: